 Becoming familiar with a language requires extensive, repeated exposure to that language.
 For this reason, attendance is essential in this class, and is considered mandatory.
-Excused absences must be consistent with university policies in the undergraduate catalog which can be found at https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx (Links to an external site.) and require appropriate documentation, such as a Verification of Visit Form from the UF Student Health Care Center (SHCC) or through the Care (Links to an external site.).
+Excused absences must be consistent with university policies in the undergraduate catalog which can be found at https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx (Links zu einer externen Website) and require appropriate documentation, such as a Verification of Visit Form from the UF Student Health Care Center (SHCC).

-If there are extenuating circumstances that will result in extended absences, it is your responsibility to submit documentation promptly and to contact the DRC (Links to an external site.) and/or DSO.
-(Links to an external site.)
+If there are extenuating circumstances that will result in extended absences, it is your responsibility to submit documentation promptly and to contact the DRC (Links zu einer externen Website) and/or DSO.
+(Links zu einer externen Website)